 Review of books and other types of review articles in some major journals in a discipline summarize current state of research on a topic.

-Examples of reviews of books:
+Examples of reviews of books and bibliographical essays:

 Thurlby, Malcolm.
 "The Formation of English Gothic: Architecture and Identity."
 Journal of the Society of Architectural Historians 66:4 (2007), 527-528.